vinecopulib/vinecopulib/README.md

     std::endl;
 ```
 As it's arguably the most important function of the `Bicop` class, it's worth
-understanding the second arguments of `select()`, namely an object of the class
+understanding the second argument of `select()`, namely an object of the class
-`FitControlsBicop`, which contain five data members:
+`FitControlsBicop`, which contain six data members:
 * `std::vector<BicopFamily> family_set` describes the set of family to select
 from.
 It can take a user specified vector of
 families or any of those mentioned above (default is `bicop_families::all`).
 * `std::string parametric_method` describes the estimation method.
 It can take
   `"mle"` (default, for maximum-likelihood estimation) and
 `"itau"` (for Kendall's tau inversion, although only available for families
 included in `bicop_families::itau`).
-Note that nonparametric families have
-specialized methods for which no specification is required.
+* `std::string nonparametric_method` describes the degree of the density
+approximation for the transformation kernel estimator.
+It can take
+`constant`, `linear` and `quadratic` (default) for approximations of
+degree zero, one and two.
 * `double nonparametric_mult` a factor with which the smoothing parameters
 are multiplied.
 * `std::string selection_criterion` describes the criterion to compare the